ScottClaessens/outsourcing/data/study4/README.md

 participants are asked to respond to this question by saying "TikTok"
 - `age` - numeric, participant's reported age in years
 - `gender` - character, participant's self-reported gender identity
+- `effort` - character, response to the question "Which of these approaches is more effortful?"
+- `authentic` - character, response to the question "Which of these approaches is more authentic?"
 - `chatgpt_familiarity` - numeric, 1-7 Likert, response to the question "How
 familiar are you with the AI tool ChatGPT?" ranging from Extremely Unfamiliar (1) to Extremely Familiar (7)